remilabs/cpc-2025/foldingshape/problem.md

 ## Problem Statement

-TODO: Add option to go from (w,h) -> (h,w).
+Bob has a large rectangular piece of roofing underlayment with dimmensions H x W. The roof he's working on requires dimensions H2 x W2.
+He realized too late that he forgot the necessary tools to cut the underlayment down to the correct dimensions, so his only option is to fold the piece until it fits.

-Given a large piece of roofing underlayment in rectangular shape with dimensions h x w, where h is the height and w is the width, fold the shape so its dimensions are h1 x w1 in the minimum number of moves.
-The rectangle can only be folded parallel to its edges, and after folding, the dimensions should be integers.
+Bob is lazy and would like to know the minimum number of folds needed to get from dimensions H x W to H2 x W2.
+Since the roofing underlayment is rectangular, it's a valid option to rotate it 90 degrees before folding.
+For example if the original dimensions were given as 3 x 6, he may rotate the piece to 6 x 3 before folding.
+Rotating does not count as a fold.
+He can only fold the rectangle parallel to its edges, and after each fold, the dimensions must be integers.

 ## Input Format

-The first line of input will be 2 space-separated integers W and H, the original dimensions of the roofing underlayment.
+The first line of input will be 2 space-separated integers H and W, the original dimensions of the roofing underlayment.

-The second line of input will be 2 space-separated integers W2 and H2, the desired dimensions of the roofing underlayment.
+The second line of input will be 2 space-separated integers H2 and W2, the desired dimensions of the roofing underlayment.

 ## Output Format

-Output a single integer -- the minimum number of folds to get from dimensions (w,h) to (w2,h2).
+Output a single integer -- the minimum number of folds to get from dimensions (H,W) to (H2,W2).
 It is always possible to get the desired dimensions.

 ## Constraints